dynamicforms/vuetify-inputs/docs/examples/index.md

 This section contains a collection of practical examples demonstrating the usage of various components from the `@dynamicforms/vuetify-inputs` library.
 Each example includes a working demo component and its corresponding code.

+## Density and Variant demo

+This [demo](./density) showcases support for various component variants and densities.
+It also demonstrates vertical alignment of component parts so that your forms look perfectly aligned in all respects.

 ## Common Base Component

 ### [InputBase](./input-base)